howcasperwhat/comment-formula/README.md

 **Enable Highlight**
 > [!IMPORTANT]
-> Use cammand `Developer: Inspect Editor Tokens and Scopes` to get the global scope of the language current file is using.
+> Use the command `Developer: Inspect Editor Tokens and Scopes` to get the global scope of the language current file is using.
 >
 > For example:
 > ``` js